Vancouver, Toronto and Edmonton have highest immigrant retention rates: StatsCan | CBC News

 He added that Alberta tends to have a higher percentage of foreign workers than some other provinces, which could be influencing retention rates.

-The Longitudinal Immigration Database does not explain why people stay put, but Akbar and her colleagues are studying that question, examining why some migrants have stayed for more than 10 years in smaller cities and towns in Ontario and Saskatchewan.
+Statistics Canada used data from the Longitudinal Immigration Database, which does not explain why people stay put.
+But Akbar and her colleagues are studying that question, examining why some migrants have stayed for more than 10 years in smaller cities and towns in Ontario and Saskatchewan.

 This kind of data, Akbar said, can inform successful immigrant retention strategies.